owenmoogk/torque-optimizer/README.md

 # torque-optimizer

-A bad attempt at optimizing torque on a robotic arm for a physics class.
+Optimizing torque on a robotic arm for a physics class.